DC motor polarity reversing switch - wiring diagram

 FAQ: DC shade motors - can the polarity be reversed with a simple switch?

-To reverse our radio equipped blind and shade DC motors, you would use our RollerTrol™ multi-channel RF (Radio Frequency) remote controls, so this article would not apply.
-However, if you are using our non-radio DC shade motors, the switches described here can be used to reverse polarity and activate the motor in either direction, providing full reversing capability.
+However, if you are using our non-radio DC shade motors for RV blind motor replacement (or window/skylight openers), the switches described here can be used to reverse polarity and activate the motor in either direction, providing full reversing capability.

-Reversing DC motors requires a specific type of switch, namely a DPDT (double pole, double throw) switch wired in what is known as an 'H Bridge' configuration (pictured at right), so called because the current flow looks like the letter H when you look at a schematic diagram.
+Reversing DC motors requires a specific type of switch, namely a DPDT (double pole, double throw) switch (center off) wired in what is known as an 'H Bridge' configuration (pictured at right), so called because the current flow looks like the letter H when you look at a schematic diagram.
 The 4 upper and lower poles are cross-connected and the motor and power supply are attached as shown in the picture.

 This is not necessary as our motors will automatically stop when the travel limit in either direction is reached.
 This is an especially useful feature when the motors are used for really tall windows such as those found in an atrium or foyer (our motors are capable of unlimited turns between travel limits).